-Bulls steal the show at Alanganallur Jallikattu, TN CM announces govt job for best tamer
+Bulls steal the show at Alanganallur jallikattu, TN CM announces govt job for best tamer

 A bull belonging to AIADMK’s former state minister C Vijayabhaskar, another owned by actor Soori and Sri Lankan politician Senthil Thondaiman were among those that were unstoppable.
 They earned a gold coin each for their respective owners.

-As many as 465 tamers are participating in the final event for the Pongal 2026 season at Alanganallur, where nearly 825 bulls will be unleashed from the 'Vaadi Vaasal' (entry point) into the arena.
+As many as 465 tamers participated in the final event for the Pongal 2026 season at Alanganallur, where nearly 1,000 bulls were unleashed from the 'Vaadi Vaasal' (entry point) into the arena during the day-long event.